twitter/communitynotes/README.md

 ## How to contribute to this repo

-We welcome Pull Requests with fixes or improvements to our ranking source code as well as the Guide documentation content.
+We welcome Pull Requests with fixes or improvements to our ranking source code as well as the documentation content.

 You can also talk directly with the team building Community Notes on Twitter, at [@CommunityNotes](https://twitter.com/communitynotes).